 With so many resellers popping up on Etsy, it can be difficult for customers to tell if a business is actually handmade.
 It’s also challenging for makers who oftentimes feel like they’re competing with resellers who are selling similar products at a fraction of a cost.

 So what’s a handmade seller to do?
-How can you better communicate to your customers that you’re an actual handmade business?
+How can you better communicate to your customers that you’re an actual handmade business and not a reseller?

 Whether you make jewelry, accessories, home decor or anything in between, showing your customers (notice I’m not saying “telling”) how you create your products through your product photos can provide them the insight they need to know they’re purchasing a product that’s handmade.